 The status of dwarf sperm whales in the northern Gulf of Mexico, relative to OSP, is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine the population trends for this species.
-The total level of U.S. Gulf of Mexico fishery-caused mortality and serious injury for this stock is unknown, but assumed to be less than 10% of the calculated PBR and can be considered to be insignificant and approaching zero mortality and serious injury rate.
-This is not a strategic stock because average annual fishery-related mortality and serious injury does not exceed PBR.
-However, the continuing inability to distinguish between species of Kogia raises concerns about the possibility of mortalities of one stock or the other exceeding PBR.
+Total human-caused mortality and serious injury for this stock is not known.
+There is insufficient information available to determine whether the total fishery-related mortality and serious injury for this stock is insignificant and approaching zero mortality and serious injury rate.
+Despite an unknown PBR for this species, this is not a strategic stock because it is assumed that average annual human-related mortality and serious injury does not exceed combined PBR for dwarf and pygmy sperm whales.
+However, the continuing inability to distinguish between species of Kogia raises concerns about the possibility of mortalities of 1 stock or the b 1 additional Kogia sp. stranded c 1 additional Kogia sp. stranded